thefonso/UNCLEFONSO_lessons/01-week/part4_tdd/readme.md

 -   Create the Gemfile
 -   Add RSpec and Sinatra to the Gemfile
 -   install the gems
--   check our specs to see if we are passing:
+-   check our specs(tests) to see if we are passing:

 ```
      $ bundle exec rspec spec --colour --fail-fast